newrelic/go-agent/GUIDE.md

 ## Errors Reporting

-You may track errors using the `NoticeError` method of the transaction object.  `NoticeError` works with two different sorts of errors.
-First, if you're using the standard library's `errors` package, you can pass `NoticeError` a standard go error objet.
+You may track errors using the `NoticeError` method of the transaction object.
+The easiest way to get started with `NoticeError` is with error's based on [Go's standard error type](https://blog.golang.org/error-handling-and-go).

 ```go
 import (